NYChrisG: 2015

 On March 10, Gonzalez was picked up by Tempo Storm as their first player in their Fighting Games division.
 On April 2, it was revealed that Gonzalez would be featured on Cross Counter's hit show "The Excellent Adventures of Gootecks and Mike Ross" for four episodes.
 In June, fellow Ultimate Marvel vs. Capcom 3 god Justin Wong placed a $300 bounty on Gonzalez, Wong himself, and Ryan "Filipino Champ" Ramirez for eliminating them in the Ultimate Marvel vs. Capcom 3 tournament at EVO 2015.
 Gonzalez earned $300 for eliminating fellow god Justin Wong from said tournament, but was eliminated by Japanese player Ryota "RF" Fukumoto in a mirror match to get into Top 8.

 2016

 On March 2, Gonzalez was released from Tempo Storm as his contract expired.
-At Evo 2016, Gonzalez won the Ultimate Marvel vs. Capcom 3 tournament out of the Loser's Bracket with an impressive showcasing of how deadly his team's synergy of MorriDoom and anchor Vergil can be.
+At Evo 2016, Gonzalez won the Ultimate Marvel vs. Capcom 3 tournament out of the loser's bracket.

 Gonzalez has picked up Street Fighter V and mainly plays Guile in said game.
 Prior to Guile being released in late April he played Cammy and Nash.